noandrea/geo2tz/README.md

 It does it by exposing the library from [github.com/evanoberholster/timezoneLookup](https://github.com/evanoberholster/timezoneLookup)

-Tz data comes from [github.com/evansiroky/timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder) (release [2020d](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2020d))
+Timezone data comes from [github.com/evansiroky/timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder) (release [2020d](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2020d))

 ## Motivations

-Geo-coordinates might be sensitive information to share in any context, and I needed a self-hosted solution to ensure that coordinates where not leaked to 3rd party services.
+Geo-coordinates might be sensitive information to share in any context, and I needed a self-hosted solution to ensure that coordinates were not leaked to 3rd party services.
-On another side this feature is nicely self contained and having one service to expose it spares the effort to bundle the tz database everywhere.
+On another side, this feature is nicely self-contained and having one service to expose it spares the effort to bundle the TZ database everywhere.

 ## API